Derived category of coherent systems on curves and stability conditions: Introduction

 \subsection{Acknowledgments}

-We are especially grateful to Angela Ortega for drawing our attention to the category of coherent systems, and to Sasha Kuznetsov for suggesting the idea behind Lemma~\ref{lem-dual}.
+We are especially grateful to Angela Ortega for drawing our attention to the category of coherent systems, and to Sasha Kuznetsov for suggesting the idea behind Lemma~\ref{lem-dual} and for his helpful comments on a preliminary version of this paper.
 We also thank Arend Bayer, Gavril Farkas, Richard Thomas, and Yukinobu Toda for helpful discussions.
 S.F.\ acknowledges support from the Royal Society (URF/R1/23119).